GhostLeader119/final_assignment/README.md

-# MATH RACER
+# MATH PATH

-Math Racer is played according to the following rules.
+Math Path is played according to the following rules.

 See what score you will get as the pineapples are racing towards you.
 Each pineapple is given a number you will have to choose left or right to earn  the most points.
 Be careful some pinesapples will make your score shrink.
 Lets see how high you can score!